BIAS-Cloud/BIAS-Autoscaler/README.md

 ### Citation
 This work was published in the WoSC7:

 Jaime Dantas, Hamzeh Khazaei and Marin Litoiu.
 2021.
-BIAS Autoscaler: Leveraging Burstable Instances for Cost-Effective Au- toscaling on Cloud Systems.
+BIAS Autoscaler: Leveraging Burstable Instances for Cost-Effective Autoscaling on Cloud Systems.
 In *Seventh International Workshop on Serverless Computing (WoSC7) 2021 (WoSC ’21), December 6, 2021, Virtual Event, Canada.* ACM, New York, NY, USA, 8 pages. https://doi.org/10.1145/3493651.3493667

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.